robyngoodner/collect-the-cats/README.md

 A board game that requires you to collect cards in order to collect a chosen assortment of cats

 # Play instruction:
-Player will choose 2 cards out of the cat collection.
-These two cards will establish the first set of cats that the player must collect.
+Player will choose 1 card out of the cat-path collection.
+This card will establish the first set of cats that the player must collect.

     On each subsequent turn, player may do one of the following:
-- choose three paw cards
+    - draw three pawprint cards
-- deploy paw cards from the player's hand in order to claim pathways between cats
+    - deploy pawprint cards from the player's hand in order to claim pathways between cats
-- choose new cat cards to collect more cats
+    - draw new cat cards to collect more cats

     A winner is determined once one of the following conditions has been met:
     - all of the cats have been claimed
-- all of the paw cards have been claimed and each player has played one final round
+    - all of the pawprint cards have been claimed and each player has played one final round

     The winner is determined based on a points system according to the distance between cats that the players are claiming.
 Cats that are further away from each other are worth more points.
+Players will gain additional points for completed cat-paths, and lose points for having cat-paths that are not completed by the end of the game.

 # User Stories
 - As an observer, I want the name of the game to start front and center so that the name of the game stands out.